-- The Statistics of Income ("SOI") Division of the IRS provides the JCT with complete data from a sample of individual income tax returns and their associated supplementary forms. - > Each return in the stratified sample is assigned a "weight," which indicates how many taxpayer units that return is assumed to represent. - > The weights are generated to ensure that weighted totals for a large number of demographic, income, deduction, and other items match the totals for the entire universe of taxpayers.
+- JCT's Individual Tax Model is a representation of all 178 million U.S. tax filing units (actual and potential). - All categories of taxpayers; - For each of the 10 years in the budget window; - > Taking into account projected economic, demographic and social trends. - The statistics of Income ("SOI") Division of the IRS provides the JCT with data from a sample of individual income tax returns and their associated supplementary forms. - Each return in the stratified sample is assigned a "weight," which indicates how many taxpayer units that return is assumed to represent. - The weights are generated to ensure that weighted totals for a large number of demographic, income, deduction, and other items match the totals for the entire universe of taxpayers.